wp-plugins/stylesheet-per-page/readme.txt

 * To activate an iOS specific stylsheet create ios.css and enable in the plugin options.

+* For targeting logged in users use stylesheet logged-in.css

+* For targeting logged out users use stylesheet logged-out.css

 NOTE: You can place your custom CSS files in either the base directory of your theme, or in a "css" subdirectory inside your theme, but try to be consistent with where you place them.

 == Frequently Asked Questions ==